girishji/devdocs.vim/README.md

 ### TUI

-If you are already a Vim user, use the provided shell script `devdocs` to view documents in full window.
+Use the provided shell script `devdocs` to view documents in full window.
+Vim is used as a sort of pager.

-If you are _not_ a regular Vim user you can still use Vim as a pager.
-Clone this repository anywhere and use the provided script `devdocs2`.
-It avoids loading the `~/.vimrc` file, but customization is possible through the `~/.devdocs.vim` file.
+The `devdocs2` script is similar except it does not source `~/.vimrc`.
+Instead, customization is done through `~/.devdocs.vim` file.
+You can treat this as a standalone app and configure it independent of normal Vim configuration.

 To use custom installation of Vim, set the `$VIMCMD` environment variable to the path of Vim executable.

 ## Requirements